yassinesqualli/Language-Processing-Tasks/README.md

-# N-grams

-**Objective:**

-* Analyze textual data by extracting and visualizing n-gram frequencies (unigrams, bigrams, trigrams).

-**Data & Preprocessing:**

-* Loaded the dataset of text documents.
-* Performed basic cleaning: lowercasing, punctuation removal, and tokenization.

-**N-gram Extraction:**

-1. **Unigrams**: Computed the top 20 most frequent single words.
-2. **Bigrams**: Computed the top 20 most frequent two-word sequences.
-3. **Trigrams**: Computed the top 20 most frequent three-word sequences.

-**Visualization & Results:**

-* Plotted bar charts for each n-gram level showing frequency counts.

-  * **Unigrams:** Common words revealed: `the`, `and`, `to`, etc.
-  * **Bigrams:** Frequent pairs such as `of the`, `in the`, `to the`.
-  * **Trigrams:** Common triples like `one of the`, `as well as`.

-**Key Insights:**

-* Stopwords dominate unigram frequencies, suggesting more aggressive stopword filtering could focus on meaningful terms.
-* Bigrams and trigrams highlight common phrases and potential collocations relevant for downstream tasks (e.g., phrase detection).

----

-# Similarities between texts

-**Objective:**

-* Measure and visualize similarity between text documents using vector-based approaches.

-**Data & Preprocessing:**

-* Loaded multiple text documents from the shared folder.
-* Cleaned and tokenized texts similar to the previous notebook.

-**Feature Representations:**

-1. **TF-IDF Vectors:** Transformed each document into a TF-IDF vector.
-2. **Word Embeddings:** Generated document embeddings by averaging Word2Vec vectors.

-**Similarity Calculations:**

-* Computed pairwise cosine similarities between all document vectors.
-* Presented similarity matrices for both TF-IDF and Word2Vec embeddings.

-**Visualization & Results:**

-* **Heatmaps** for TF-IDF and embedding-based similarities:

-  * Highlighted clusters of highly similar documents.
-* **Dendrogram** from hierarchical clustering on similarity distances:

-  * Showed document grouping structure.

-**Key Findings:**

-* TF-IDF and embedding-based similarities largely agree on document clusters.
-* Embeddings capture semantic relationships not obvious in keyword overlap (TF-IDF), e.g., synonyms or paraphrases.

----

-**Conclusion:**

-* The **N-grams.ipynb** notebook provides a foundation for understanding the most frequent terms and phrases in a corpus, useful for feature engineering.
-* The **Similarities between texts.ipynb** notebook demonstrates methods to quantify and visualize document similarity, critical for tasks like clustering, retrieval, and recommendation.

 # Document Classification

 This notebook performs both **unsupervised** and **supervised** classification on a spam email dataset, including hyperparameter optimization.
 Below is an outline of each step, with explanations of what was done and why.